 The majority of the 1.5 billion pounds of fresh pumpkin varieties grown in the United States each year are sold for Halloween.
 Increasing pumpkin sales during the fall months also means an increase in people visiting the emergency room with hand injuries from slicing into a pumpkin.
 Various injuries can occur when dealing with a pumpkin’s hard flesh and a sharp cutting utensil.
-“We see several injuries from pumpkin carving every year.
-Most are minor, but the more serious ones that make it to a hand surgeon can involve injury to your tendons or nerves and require surgery,” says Dr. David Holt, orthopedic surgeon at The Center.
+The Center’s hand surgeons see several injuries from pumpkin carving every year.
+Most are minor, but the more serious ones that make it to a hand surgeon can involve injury to your tendons or nerves and require surgery.

 - Minor cuts or lacerations in the non-dominant hand

 - Stab and puncture wounds in the hand

 - Permanent nerve damage in hands and fingers

 - Flexor and extensor tendon injuries

 - Loss of function and motion in the hand

 To avoid hand injuries this fall season, here are some recommendations from the American Society for Surgery of the Hand:

 Wash and thoroughly dry all of the tools that you will use, including: carving tools, knife, cutting surface, and your hands.
 Any moisture on your tools, hands, or table can cause slipping that can lead to injuries.